 Have an internship?
 Apply for our scholarships!

-The resources below are designed to help you prepare to find internships, part-time, and full-time work opportunities in a variety of industries and fields.
+The resources below are designed to help you prepare to find full-time work opportunities in a variety of industries and fields.

 African-American Students 🔗